 - The Company provides tax declaration regularly and on legal dates to the competent authority, and the inspection and settlement were made for the years from the beginning of the activity until 2017.
-Inspection for the years 2018-2019 is still in progress.
+Inspection for the years 2018-2021 is still in progress.

-- The Company pays taxes deducted from wage and salary check workers regularly and the declarations and payments are submitted on the official dates. - Company's records of the years till 2016 were inspected, assessed and paid - Company's records of years from 2017 till 2019 were inspected, assessed and paid.
+- The Company pays taxes deducted from wage and salary check workers regularly and the declarations and payments are submitted on the official dates. - Company's records of the years till 2019 were inspected, assessed and paid. - Inspection for the years 2020-2021 is still in progress.

-- Company's records were inspected for the years till 2019 and the taxes due were paid.
+- Company's records were inspected for the years till 2019 and the taxes due were paid. - Inspection for the years 2020-2021 is still in progress.

-- The Company submits tax declarations on time and payments are made on time. - Inspection and payment have been carried out from the value-added law release year on 2016 to 2017. - Years of 2018/2019 are under inspection.
+- The Company submits tax declarations on time and payments are made on time. - Inspection and payment have been carried out from the value-added law release year on 2016 to 2019. - Years of 2020/2021 are under inspection.